AndyHeywoodOVO/gravitee-platform-docs/docs/apim/4.6/kafka-gateway/configure-the-kafka-gateway-and-client.md

 ## Overview

-Before you can use Gravitee to proxy n a Kafka cluster, you need to configure the Gravitee Kafka Gateway and a Kafka client.
+Before you can use Gravitee to proxy a Kafka cluster, you need to configure the Gravitee Kafka Gateway and a Kafka client.
 This article describes how to:

 * [Configure the Kafka Gateway](configure-the-kafka-gateway-and-client.md#configure-the-kafka-gateway)
 * [Configure a Kafka client](configure-the-kafka-gateway-and-client.md#configure-the-kafka-client)